horunk/IOT-LED/README.md

 ## IOT-LED

 #### Requirements:
--RGB LED;
+- RGB LED;
--WEMOS ESP-WROOM-32 microcontroller capable of running micropython;
+- WEMOS ESP-WROOM-32 microcontroller capable of running micropython;
--USB data cable;
+- USB data cable;
--some cables for connecting LED to microcontroller pins;
+- some cables for connecting LED to microcontroller pins;

 #### 1. Flashing the microcontroller: